AnnA227/AnnA227.github.io/publications.markdown

 March 2025\. _Initial consonant mutation patterns as evidence for domain structure in Irish_.
 Poster to be presented at Exploring
 Boundaries: Phonological Domains in the Languages of the World (UiT The Arctic University of Norway, Tromsø).

+March 2025\. _Preverbal d' and its interactions with the initial consonant mutation system in Irish_.
+Talk to be given at GLOW 47 (Frankfurt am Main).

 October 2024\. _Preverbal d' and its interactions with the initial consonant mutation system in Irish_.
 Invited talk for the Atelier de Phonologie (online - hosted in Paris). ([PDF](./assets/Laoide-Kemp_atelier_de_phonologie_2024_slides.pdf){:target="_blank"})

 September 2024\. _Resolving the spell-out timing paradox in Irish historic tense lenition_.
 Talk given at the 17th conference on Syntax, Phonology and Language Analysis (SinFonIJA 17) (University of Nova Gorica, Slovenia). ([PDF](./assets/Laoide-Kemp_SinFonIJA_2024_slides.pdf){:target="_blank"})